 After the April 2010 extension deadline, many were hopeful that another extension would be issued to help new homebuyers.
 However, once the deadline had passed it became apparent no new extension was forthcoming.

-One reason is because the housing market has begun to bounce back.
+One reason is because the housing market started to bounce back.
 Home purchases began surging in light of the tax credit and low mortgage rates.
 Sales exceeded what even the most seasoned analysts anticipated.
 Home prices have also gone up.
 In Match, the median price of a new home in the US rose 4.3%.

 Another reason an extension wasn’t added was due to the government’s preoccupation with other issues, specifically the state of the government’s debt situation, foreclosures, and health care.
 Economists feel that the homebuyer tax credit and its subsequent extensions have done their job and brought the housing market back.